solinium/r-a-d.io-cli/README.md

 [![Build Status](https://travis-ci.org/solinium/r-a-d.io-base.svg?branch=master)](https://travis-ci.org/solinium/r-a-d.io-base)

-written in python 3.5 using r/a/dio's json 'api'
+Written in python 3.5 using r/a/dio's JSON API

-only tested on linux, osx should work

 requires requests:
 `sudo pip3 install requests`

-if you don't have pip3, install the python3-pip package with your respective package manager
+If you don't have pip3, install the python3-pip package with your respective package manager

-currently only tested on linux
+At the moment, this is only tested in Linux

+**Currently stable, very basic functionality is working**

-**currently working, very basic functionality** **non-stable commits are made in the development branch**
+**Non-stable commits are made in the development branch**